Ashland, KY Rolls out Red Carpet for Solve for Tomorrow Champs

 It’s no surprise the community of Ashland, KY is proud of their Ashland Middle School Samsung Solve for Tomorrow winners.

 On Thursday morning the town hosted a celebratory parade and rally for the students on the team, following their teammates’ and teachers’ return home from New York City where they pitched their project to a panel of judges in the contest’s final pitch event.

 “It’s unbelievable.
 It’s been something they’ve been working toward all year.
-All of us throughout the community have been aware of this, especially through the online voting process.
-[So to see them win] gives us a huge sense of pride,” explained Derek Runyon, principal of Paul Blazer High School in Ashland.
+All of us throughout the community have been aware of this, especially through the online voting process. gives us a huge sense of pride,” explained Derek Runyon, principal of Paul Blazer High School in Ashland.
 “Anytime something good happens in the district we celebrate it, but to be a national champion in anything, that’s as good as it gets so today was a no brainer for every school to get out there and celebrate these kids and their accomplishment.”

 On ABC’s Good Morning America show last week, the team was announced as one of three winning teams in the 2018 Samsung Solve for Tomorrow competition, receiving a grand prize of $150,000 worth of Samsung technology for their school.